How Patent assertion entities are good for Innovation and impact economy?

-- Liquidating the innovation of inventors behind highly valuable patents encourages them to continue innovating, which in turn benefits the society.
+- Liquidating the innovation of inventors behind highly valuable patents encourages them to continue innovating, which in turn benefits society.

 Patent trolls do not really hurt innovation.
-Instead by playing middlemen, Patent trolls play a valuable role in innovation, concludes James F McDonough III in his paper Myth of the Patent Troll, where he argues that the very presence of patent dealers in a market gives way to innovation.
+Instead of playing middlemen, Patent trolls play a valuable role in innovation, concludes James F McDonough III in his paper Myth of the Patent Troll, where he argues that the very presence of patent dealers in a market gives way to innovation.

 According to the author, the very knowledge that patents would be enforced by patent dealers incentivizes potential infringers to either license technology or increase research and development to design around those patents.
 In such situations, what results is an increment in innovation since increased patent liquidity and reduced risk gives inventors more incentive to invent which results in advancement within a particular industry.

 You might be thinking- “So you’re saying the presence of patent dealers’ results in increased innovation.
 Easy to say.
 Is there any proof?”